 Social media sharing is not everyone’s cup of tea.
 I mean most likely you’re a one-person show in your business.
 You don’t always have time for posting, let alone planning.
 You might not even enjoy doing it.

 If you have a successful woo-woo business and you’re kicking butt and taking names, you may not need to worry with social media much.
 You may want to spend your time sharing monthly newsletters, adding them to your blog and staying in touch with the list you already have.

 If you are just starting out, you may be busy developing your brand, message, services and cultivating relationships, so you’re not ready for social media yet.

 You could be in between and just don’t know what to do.

 The bottom line is that you have to do what feels right for you at this moment in time.
 Assess the goals for your business and see where you want to go and how soon you want to get there.
-Then re-evaluate the relevance of social media as it pertains to your goals.
+Then re-evaluate the relevance of social media as it pertains to your goals and your energy.

-If you find you do need social media to reach your business goals, I encourage you to use the tips above to resonate with your ideal clients and attract your tribe.
-Social media marketing does take time, but it can pay off in the long run, especially in the trust department if done with intention.
+If you find you do need social media to reach your business goals, I encourage you to use the tips above to resonate with and attract your soul clients.

 LIKE WHAT YOU READ HERE?

 SIGN UP for these articles in your inbox.